obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 > > [!INFO]- Move your vault out of iCloud Drive on iOS
 > > 1.
 Back up your vault.
 > > 2.
 On your Obsidian device, create a new, temporary vault, and make sure "Save in iCloud Drive" is **not** enabled.
 (This is to make sure the app container folder we'll use in the next step exists.
 You'll delete this fake vault in a moment.)
 > > 3.
-Force quit the Obsidian app on all iOS devices and quit the app on any desktops.
-(This is to prevent Sync from doing anything while we move our files.)
+Force quit the Obsidian app on all devices to prevent Sync from modifying your vault while you move your files.
 > > 4.
 On your iOS device, go into the Files app, navigate to iCloud Drive → Obsidian, and long-press on your vault's folder.
 Select Move, and navigate to On My iPhone → Obsidian.
 (You should see the fake vault you created in step 2 here.)
 Press "Copy."
 > > 7.
 Once the vault has been copied, while still in the Files app, navigate back to **iCloud Drive** → **Obsidian**, and then delete your vault folder there.
 > > 6.
 Open the Obsidian app.
 You should be presented with the vault picker and your vault should now have a vault icon instead of a cloud, indicating it is no longer on iCloud Drive.